-The Catholic University of America’s Office of Disability Support Services (DSS) uses a comprehensive approach to determine eligibility for accommodations, relying on at least four sources of information:
+The Catholic University of America’s Office of Disability Support Services (DSS) uses a comprehensive approach to determine eligibility for accommodations, incorporating several sources of information:

-2. Documentation from a clinician or qualified professional (Provider) who can confirm the diagnosis and provide sufficient details on its impact to one or more major life functions (including academic pursuits)
+2. Documentation from a qualified health professional (Provider) who can confirm the diagnosis and provide sufficient details on its impact to one or more major life functions (including academic pursuits)

 3. Documentation which provides a historical perspective of previously received accommodations, educational programming, or academic background.